keptn/enhancement-proposals/text/0007-uniform-first-version.md

   * **events:** An array of events the *Keptn-service* can process.
   * **env:** An array of environment variables used to configure the *Keptn-service*.

-### “Uniform” based on GitOps-approach
+### Uniform based on GitOps-approach

 As a user, I add a `uniform.yaml` (as shown by CRD) to the Git repository of the project.
 On the execution plane, an “operator” detects this change and automatically applies it to the target platform.

 Known Impacts:

-Either the uniform “operator” needs access to the Git repository or we will provide an endpoint at the control plan, which allows the uniform operator to query the uniforms.
+- Either the uniform “operator” needs access to the Git repository or we will provide an endpoint at the control plan, which allows the uniform operator to query the uniforms.
-The uniform operator needs to know for which project it is responsible for.
+- The uniform operator needs to know for which project it is responsible for.

-Format
+Format:

-We can reuse the same format as we do for the CRD-approach.
+- We can reuse the same format as we do for the CRD-approach.

-Unsorted thoughts
+Unsorted thoughts:

-When we pick this approach, the Git repository should be the single place where to change the tooling, e.g. no changes directly in the uniform “operator”
+- When we pick this approach, the Git repository should be the single place where to change the tooling, e.g. no changes directly in the uniform “operator”

 ## Details

 ### Scope

 A Uniform is defined on the level of a project meaning that each project has its Uniform.